There are two Margin Lending Accreditations:

 How does the accreditation process work?

-Accreditations are administered for us by Western Sydney University RTO (WSU RTO), a division of Western Sydney University.
+Accreditations are administered for us by Western Sydney University The College RTO (The College), a division of Western Sydney University.

 - Candidate enrols online/registration is received

-- Candidate receives Confirmation email from SAFAA acknowledging enrolment, and that WSU RTO will send details the following Monday
+- Candidate receives Confirmation email from SAFAA acknowledging enrolment, and that WSU The College will send details the following Monday

-- Candidate receives Welcome email from WSU RTO on Monday PM with all accreditation information/materials
+- Candidate receives Welcome email from WSU The College on Monday PM with all accreditation information/materials

 - Candidate completes and returns Exam Booking Form to book in their exam day/time.
 This must be done at least 2 days prior to exam